Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Exact Schur Bundle Decomposition

 and more precisely, to the general monomial associated with a semi-standard tableau ${\sf YD}_{( \ell_1, \dots, \lambda_n)} (\lambda_i^j)$ corresponds bijectively the Schur bundle $\mathcal{ S}^{ ( \ell_1, \ell_2, \dots, \ell_n)} T_X^*$.
 Thus notably, the related Schur bundle depends only on the diagram, and it {\em does not depend on its filling by integers $\lambda_i^j$}.

-Although essentially not new since it follows from Theorem~A, B, C and~D above, the following basic statement appears nowhere as such in the literature devoted the application of the jet bundle machinery to the conjectures of Green-Griffiths and of Kobayashi, but it will nonetheless constitute our basic starting point.
+Although essentially not new since it follows from Theorems~\ref{Theorem-A}, \ref{Theorem-B}, \ref{Theorem-C} and~\ref{Theorem-D} above, the following basic statement appears nowhere as such in the literature devoted the application of the jet bundle machinery to the conjectures of Green-Griffiths and of Kobayashi, but it will nonetheless constitute our basic starting point.

-{\bf Theorem.} {\em The graded vector bundle ${\sf Gr}^\bullet \mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ associated to the bundle $\mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ of $\kappa$-th $m$-weighted Green-Griffiths jets identifies to the following {\em exact direct sum} of Schur bundles:}
+\begin{Theorem} The graded vector bundle ${\sf Gr}^\bullet \mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ associated to the bundle $\mathcal{ E}_{ \kappa, m}^{ GG} T_X^*$ of $\kappa$-th $m$-weighted Green-Griffiths jets identifies to the following {\em exact direct sum} of Schur bundles:

-{\em with multiplicities $M_{\ell_1, \ell_2, \dots, \ell_n }^{ \kappa, m} \in \N$ equal to the number of times a Young diagram ${\sf YD}_{ (\ell_1, \dots, \ell_n)}$ with row lengths equal to $\ell_1, \ell_2, \dots, \ell_n$ can be filled in with positive integers $\lambda_i^j \leqslant \kappa$ placed at its $i$-th line and $j$-th column so as to constitute a semi-standard tableau, with the further constraint that the sum of all such integers:}
+with multiplicities $M_{\ell_1, \ell_2, \dots, \ell_n }^{ \kappa, m} \in \N$ equal to the number of times a Young diagram ${\sf YD}_{ (\ell_1, \dots, \ell_n)}$ with row lengths equal to $\ell_1, \ell_2, \dots, \ell_n$ can be filled in with positive integers $\lambda_i^j \leqslant \kappa$ placed at its $i$-th line and $j$-th column so as to constitute a semi-standard tableau, with the further constraint that the sum of all such integers: